SimLoads/xavi/README.md

 This will install the dependencies regularly and should fix this error.

 ## What can Xavi do?
-Xavi is designed with simplicity in mind, and will do its best to automate as many processes as possible.
+Xavi is designed with simplicity in mind and will do its best to automate as many processes as possible.
 Here's a small feature list that you can use right now:
-+ NO DEPENDENCIES LEFT BEHIND - Automatic install of packages needed by Xavi (handled by installer)
++ NO DEPENDENCIES LEFT BEHIND - Automatic install of packages needed by Xavi (handled by the installer)
-+ Send either a file or live microphone input to two output devices in real time
++ Send either a file or live microphone input to two output devices in real-time
++ Figure out tempos of songs, to the nearest 10 or so
 + Generate test tones of a certain length and frequency
-+ Powerful command line input processing with parameters and non order-specific delimiters
++ Powerful command line input processing with parameters and non-order-specific delimiters
 + Can just play music regularly too.
 + Simple updating of code